Reason #2 for people to use CBD is sleep.

 Technically, CBD is not a sedative.

-It doesn't work like most sleep aids in the body which pump certain pathways that make you feel sleep.
+It doesn't work like most sleep aids in the body which pump certain pathways that make you feel sleepy (see CBD and GABA).

 We talk about histamine quite a bit on this site due to allergy issues but histamine has another important role.

 The key takeaway is this….